TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 In #ref(<sets>), we saw operations on sets such as
 - `(A, B)` being analogous to @definition_of_cartesian_product.
 - `Either A B` being analogous to @definition_of_disjoint_union.
-Here we will spend some time to see how we can define dataypes like these on our own.
+Here we will spend some time to see how we can define datatypes like these on our own.

-Before getting to defining our own datatypes, its good to remember what the purpose of datatypes is: The point of datatype is to make thinking about programs simpler, for both the programmer and Haskell.
+Before getting to defining our own datatypes, it's good to remember what the purpose of datatypes is: The point of datatypes is to make thinking about programs simpler, for both the programmer and Haskell.
 This is done in the following ways:
 - Types indicate the _shape_ of elements and can add information about the functions, for example:
     - `Either [Integer] Bool` tells us that every element of the type is either a list of integers, or a boolean value.
     - `Eq a => a -> [a] -> Maybe Integer` tells us that `a` has a notion of equality defined on it, and the output should be an integer, but the function can potentially fail (that is return `Nothing`).
-- Types tell the compiler information about domains and codomains of functions which lets it, to a great extent, check if functions are given inputs they are defined on, and that functions are defined on the values of the domain.
+- Types tell the compiler information about domains and codomains of functions which let's it, to a great extent, check if functions are given inputs they are defined on, and that functions are defined on the values of the domain.
 (It is not always capable of doing so, for example trying to `sum` an infinite list, but this avoids runtime errors by a lot!)

 We will now see how to define our own types.

 = Finite Types <fin>

-The first step we take in defining types is by creating values and put them together in a collection, this is done using the `data` keyword.
+The first step we take in defining types is by creating values and putting them together in a collection, this is done using the `data` keyword.

 ```
 -- | finite types
-data Colour = Red | Green | Blue
+data Color = Red | Green | Blue

 data Bool = True | False      -- This is how Haskell defines Bool!
 data Ordering = LT | EQ | GT  -- This is also a type defined by Haskell